mathie/nanowrimo/_drafts/a-matter-of-perspective.md

 something cool.
 All you see are the bugs, the deficiencies, the lurking horrors.
 You use the system so often (who doesn't test stuff through the browser, just to be on the safe side?) that you know some operations are irritating, repetitive and slow.
-(You're not using the system in the same way as the customers, which is probably why it irritates you more than them.)
+(As an aside, you're not using the system in the same way as the customers, which is probably why it irritates you more than them.)

 It's (relatively) easy to step back, take a bit of perspective, and see this at work.
 It's much, much harder to do it on a personal level.
 When you're living